- info@saneymbathaattorneys.co.za

 - 078 743 3675

-The law firm was a response to provide transformative, professional , efficient sound legal services to our clients .
+the law firm was a response to provide transformative, professional , efficient sound legal services to our clients .

 Our main areas of law are advisory, Regulatory Compliance and Risk Advisory, Public and Municipal Law, Constitutional and Human Rights Law, Administrative and Procurement Law, Commercial and Corporate Advisory , Insurance, Healthcare & Civil Litigation, Alternative Dispute Resolution (ADR) and Mediation.